robin-raymond/zax.io/optional.md

     value2 : String
 }

-// the `valueOptional` is declared as optional and
+// `valueOptional` is declared as optional and defaults to contain uninitialized
+// memory
-// defaults to not being initialized valueOptional : MyType?
+valueOptional : MyType?

 // `value` is copy constructed into `valueOptional` reserved space and the